BenjaminWolfe/dotfiles/README.md

   - Then **Workspace**
   - Then mouse over **Workspace** at the top until you see a little blue folder
   - Drag that blue folder over into the menu bar

+And for system settings, search Spotlight for...

-- Display the time with seconds in the menu bar (search for that phrase from Spotlight)
+- _Display the time with seconds in the menu bar_
-- Customize modifier keys (search for that phrase from Spotlight)
+- _Customize modifier keys_
   - If you're using a Das Keyboard, set Option to Command and Command to Option
-- Mouse sensitivity (search for that phrase from Spotlight): 7/10 for magic mouse or magic trackpad
+- _Mouse sensitivity_: 7/10 for magic mouse or magic trackpad
+- _Mouse buttons_: set secondary click
-- Allow applications to update or delete other apps (search Spotlight for that phrase): VS Code
+- _Allow applications to update or delete other apps_: VS Code
   - This lets you update applications via Homebrew from the integrated terminal
-- Search Spotlight for Dictation; turn it on, set the microphone, and set the shortcut
+- _Dictation_: turn it on, set the microphone, and set the shortcut

 ## License and Install: MS Office